Accelerating Food Systems Transformations

 The predominant industrial food system is too dependent on fossil fuels and non–renewable inputs that result in pollution and environmental damage.
 It is often at the root of eroding human health, social cohesion, rural livelihoods, and important social, cultural, and spiritual traditions.
 It is known to undermine the vital contributions of farming, fishing, and forest communities as innovators, producers, and food providers.
 It is embedded in and thus further supports an economic system that results in liabilities due to hidden costs, global trade vulnerabilities, declining rural economies, and increased inequality.

 Transformative change is needed.
 Single–focused interventions — increased yields, adequate nutrition, environmental sustainability — at the expense of other interconnected and equally important issues like equity and fairness are insufficient and are bound to have unintended consequences.

 As a global community, we need to move beyond questioning if food systems transformations are occurring to recognize that transformations are occurring, and to identify how to embrace opportunities and overcome challenges in implementation, practice, and policy.
 We need to recognize the ways in which these transitions are transformative and not just “business as usual.”
 Achieving the ambitious goals outlined in the Sustainable Development Goals and the Paris Agreement requires us to better understand how to support and facilitate these transformative processes in place–based, contextual ways.
 We look to Beacons of Hope to guide this understanding.

-The Beacons of Hope initiative is guided by a shared set of principles for sustainable food systems: renewability, healthfulness, equity, diversity, resilience, and interconnectedness.
+The Beacons of Hope initiative is guided by a shared set of principles for sustainable food systems: renewability, healthfulness, equity, diversity, resilience, inclusion, and interconnectedness.
 Together, these principles help us to see the whole system in necessary and powerful new ways and to make choices about the future of our shared food systems so we can avoid siloed approaches, unintended consequences, and limited, narrow, short–term solutions.